Idumea

 Established: c.
 13th century BC

-An ancient region located in the southern part of modern-day Jordan.
+Idumea, also spelled Edom, is an ancient region located in the southern part of modern-day Israel.

 It was ruled by Serses in Arthur’s time.
 Serses was an ally of the Roman Procurator Lucius, and brought Idumean soldiers to fight against Arthur in the Roman war.

 In the first century BC, the Roman Republic and later the Roman Empire expanded their control over various regions of the eastern Mediterranean, including Idumea.
-The region became part of the Roman province of Judea, and it was administered as part of the broader Judean territory.
-During the period of the first century BC to the sevent century AD, the influence of Roman and later Byzantine were growing in the region.
+The region became part of the Roman province of Arabia Petrae, and it was administered as part of the broader Judean territory.
+During the period of the first century BC to the seventh century AD, the influence of Roman and later Byzantine were growing in the region.
+The region experienced the broader social, economic, and religious changes associated with Byzantine rule.

 See also